kevinhongca/dkt-causal-relations/README.md

 ```
 data/{dataset_name}/
 ```
-Ensure your dataset is correctly named.
+Ensure your 'dataset_name' is either 'assist2009', 'assist2012', or 'assist2017'.
+If the dataset currently has a different name, rename it accordingly.

 Data preprocessing: